Need free entrepreneurship curriculum, lesson plans, and projects? Here’s entrepreneur lesson plans for high school, middle school, and elementary.

 Elementary School Entrepreneurship Curriculum

 Excited to start teaching your elementary school-aged kids about entrepreneurship?
-Let me share some resources and curriculum with you.
+Let me share some entrepreneurship lesson plans, resources, and curriculum with you.

 Who It’s For: Grades 1-12